edocAdmin/edoc-organizer-help/pages/02.understanding-the-interface/07.configuring-general-options/docs.md

 # General Section

-2.Checking the _**Show document name under document thumbnail**_ option allows you to display the name of the document below its thumbnail in the _**Document Workspace**_.
+2. Checking the _**Show document name under document thumbnail**_ option allows you to display the name of the document below its thumbnail in the _**Document Workspace**_.
 By default, this option is checked.
 Your _**Document Workspace**_ will display the name of the document below its thumbnail.
 Unchecking this option will remove the names of the documents.

 ![](eDoc%20Organizer%20Screenshot%201.png)